J-Anzules/HomeostaticExpansion/README.md

 ![Alt text](./Images/ModelDiagram.png "Modeling Homeostatic Expansion")

 -------------------------

+## Where to Start
+The QuickSimulation.m script is the easiest bit of code to go in and start exploring the dynamics of the model.
+Improvements to the accessibility of this script is planned for the future.

 #### Below is a file tree of the most important parts of my project: